The CRM Governance Oversight Committee is an 12-member institutional governing body

 - Can understand how changes to the CRM program will impact their constituency

-The CRM Governance Oversight Committee meets on the first Tuesday of each month from 9 to 10:30 am via in-person and video conferencing.
+The CRM Governance Oversight Committee meets on the first Tuesday of every other month from 9 AM to 10:30 AM via in-person and video conferencing.